 As also stated by the Law on Good Will Compensation, around 870,000 euros from the total amount have been earmarked for restitution to Jews who had been living in Lithuania during World War II and had been victims of occupying totalitarian regimes.
 On December 31, 2014 the Good Will Foundation completed the disbursement to more than 1500 individuals living around the world (you can read more about the disbursement process here).

 Since 2014, the Good Will Foundation has been providing grants for projects that correspond to the goals as defined in the law of Good Will Compensation.
+Change in law.
 The Government of the Republic of Lithuania transfers an annual payment of 3.6 million EUR, half of which, approximately 1.6 million EUR the Good Will Foundation distributes for project grants every year.
 Another half, 1.8 million EUR, is being kept as an endowment for future project funding.
 This way the Foundation will be able to fund projects which benefit Jewish community in Lithuania even after no more Govenment payments will be available after 2023.
 More information about projects can be found here.

 OUR VISION, MISSION AND VALUES

 To become the most important recognised institution providing grants for significant projects that benefit Jewish community in Lithuania.